 Are Maryland cookies vegan?

-Most Maryland cookies are not suitable for vegans as they contain milk.
-However, Maryland sugar-free chocolate chip cookies are vegan-friendly as they do not contain any animal-derived ingredients.
+Most varieties of Maryland cookies are not suitable for vegans as they contain milk.
+However, vegans can enjoy Maryland sugar-free chocolate chip cookies.
+These are vegan-friendly as they do not contain any animal-derived ingredients.

 These chocolate chip cookies are suitable for vegans: